verifyingnigs123/CHAKANOKS/NOTIFICATION_SYSTEM_IMPLEMENTATION.md

 1. **Test Purchase Request Notification:**
    - Create a new purchase request as a branch manager
-   - Login as system admin or central admin
+   - Login as central admin
    - Check notification bell - should show notification

 2. **Test Delivery Notification:**